-No Activity area Specific activity/result 1 Club's monthly meeting Note: Ensure that on average: • Each quarter, there is at least one promotion session on self-healthcare knowledge at club meetings; • Each quarter, there is at least one communication/experience sharing/training session on techniques in farming, livestock farming, etc. • There are at least 2 awareness raising sessions per year on relevant laws and policies. - Promotional content (part 3): - Promoter/ Promoting agency: - Number of club members listening to promotion: - Number of non club members listening to promotion with the club (if any):
+No Activity area Specific activity/result No Club's monthly meeting Note: Ensure that on average: • Each quarter, there is at least one promotion session on self-healthcare knowledge at club meetings; • Each quarter, there is at least one communication/ experience sharing/training session on techniques in farming, livestock farming, etc. • There are at least 2 Specific activity/result - Club meeting date: - Promotional content (part 3): - Promoter/ Promoting agency: on techniques in farming, livestock farming, etc. Number of club members listening to promotion: Number of non club members listening to promotion with the club (if any):

-No Activity area Specific activity/result 2 Raising public awareness on health care Note: ISHC needs to coordinate with other authorities, agencies, and mass organizations to organize communication events at least twice/year for community members, at least 350 people each year. - Number of community members attending communication events: - Communication content: - Promoter/ Promoting agency: - Coordinating organization: 3 Note: Ensure each club has at least one collective exercise/tai chi lesson that members do together at least once/month.
-At the end of the first year, at least 70% of club members exercise/play sports/ practice tai chi/walk at least 3 times/week.
-At the end of the second year, the rate needs to reach at least 75%, and at the end of the third year, it must be at least 85%. - Number of times exercising with the club: - What exercise did the club do? - Number of club members exercising at least 3 times/week (with ISHC, with their teams, at home or with any other group): - Number of community members exercising with club members: 4 Note: Ensure that at least 90% of club members have health examinations at least twice/year - Medical checkup date: - Checkup place: - Coordinating organization: - What did doctors check on:
+No Activity area Specific activity/result 2 Raising public awareness on health care Note: ISHC needs to coordinate with other authorities, agencies, and mass organizations to organize communication events at least twice/year for community members, at least 350 people each year.
+Number of community members attending communication events: Communication content: Communication content: Promoter/ Promoting agency: Coordinating organization: 3 Exercise and tai chi practice Note: Ensure each club has at least one collective exercise/tai chi lesson that members do together at least once/month.
+At the end of the first year, at least 70% of club members exercise/ play sports/ practice tai chi/ walk at least 3 times/week.
+At the end of the second year, the rate needs to reach at least 75%, and at the end of the third year, it must be at least 85%.
+Number of times exercising with the club: What exercise did the club do?
+What exercise did the club do?
+Number of club members exercising at least 3 times/week (with ISHC, with their teams, at home or with any other group): Number of community members exercising with club members: 4 Physical health examination Note: Ensure that at least 90% of club members have health examinations at least twice/year Medical checkup date: Checkup place: Coordinating organization: What did doctors check on:

-No Activity area Specific activity/result - Number of club members getting checkups: 5 Access to medical insurance Note: Ensure that at the end of the first year, at least 75% of club members have medical insurance.
+No Activity area Specific activity/result Number of club members getting checkups: 5 Access to medical insurance Note: Ensure that at the end of the first year, at least 75% of club members have medical insurance.
 At the end of the second year, it must reach at least 80%, and at the end of the third year, it must reach at least 85%.
-Number of club members that obtained their medical insurance in the current month: Total number of club members that currently have medical insurance (both old and new): What the club did to help those members to get their medical insurances (nothing; encourage members to buy; assist in paperwork; encourage families to buy; donate and partially support financially, etc.) 6 Spiritual life support through cultural, artistic and entertaining activities, visits and interactions Does the club have a performance group yet:
+Number of club members that obtained their medical insurance in 6 Spiritual life support through cultural, artistic and entertaining activities, visits and interactions Does the club have a performance group yet: Does the club have musical instruments yet: Are cultural, artistic, and entertaining activities performed in club meetings?
+How many people did the club visit in the current month?
+Who and why: